vaoneiler/vaoneiler/README.md

-- 👋 Hi, I’m @vaoneiler
+- 🐻 Hi, I’m @vaoneiler
-- 👀 I’m interested in building Technology that connects and contributes to our community
+- 📐 I’m interested in building Technology that connects and contributes to our community
-- 🌱 I’m currently learning everything I can about Machine Learning / Data Science, Web 3.0, IPFS, Dapps etc
+- 🧮 I’m currently learning everything I can about Machine Learning / Data Science, Web 3.0, IPFS, Dapps etc
-- 💞️ I’m looking to collaborate on IPFS, Web3.0
+- 🪢🪢 I’m looking to collaborate on IPFS, Dapps and Data Science Projects
 - 📫 You can reach me via https://www.linkedin.com/in/vernonreid/

 <!---